SJGowen/ITIL-4-Foundation/SamplePaper2.md

 - D. Standardising practices and services
 <details>Answer B is correct: the first step of the principle, 'Optimise and automate' is to understand the context, which would include needing to understand the vision and objectives of the organisation.</details>

-8) The purpose of the :woman_shrugging: is to ensure that the organisation continually co-creates value with all stakeholders in line with the organisation's objectives.
+8) The purpose of the &#10067; is to ensure that the organisation continually co-creates value with all stakeholders in line with the organisation's objectives.
 - A. 'Focus on value' guiding principle
 - B. Four dimensions of service management
 - C. Service value system